A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Conventional Methods for EMI Reduction

 \section{Conventional Methods for EMI Reduction}

-Recent advancements in active EMI elimination methods\cite{walsh2008multi,muller2020non,srinivas2020retrospective,dyvorne2021freeing,srinivas2022external,yang2022active,parsa2023single} utilize analytical and adaptive techniques to predict and mitigate EMI during MRI scans.
+Recent advancements in active EMI elimination methods \cite{walsh2008multi,dyvorne2021freeing,srinivas2022external,yang2022active,parsa2023single,xu2024can} utilize analytical and adaptive techniques to predict and mitigate EMI during MRI scans.
 Most of the methods involve the use of multiple external EMI receiver coils that are strategically positioned and oriented around the primary MRI receiver coil.
-These EMI receiver coils actively detect electromagnetic interference simultaneously with the primary MRI receiver coil.
+These EMI receiver coils actively detect electromagnetic interference simultaneously with the primary MRI receiver coil~\cite{muller2020non,srinivas2020retrospective,xu2024llama}.

 The primary MRI receiver coil is responsible for collecting the nuclear magnetic resonance (NMR) signals, which are crucial for imaging.
 However, it also collects interference signals and thermal noise, which can degrade the quality of the MRI images.
 The EMI receiver coils capture these unwanted EMI signals, providing valuable data to characterize the interference affecting the primary coil.

-The captured EMI signals are then used to identify and characterize the unwanted noise present in the primary coil.
-This data is processed retrospectively to cancel out the interference anomalies during the image reconstruction process.
+The captured EMI signals are then used to identify and characterize the unwanted noise present in the primary coil, the visual comparison between MR signal and EMI signals are illustrate in Fig \ref{fig:intensity}.

+This characterized noise is processed retrospectively to cancel out the interference anomalies during the image reconstruction process.
 The formulations of the EMI in the primary coil employ frequency domain impulse response functions, which describe the relationship between the primary coil and the EMI receiver coils.
-By understanding these relationships, advanced algorithms can accurately model the interference and subtract it from the MRI data.
-This process significantly improves the quality of the resulting images by reducing noise and artifacts caused by EMI.

-These active EMI elimination methods are particularly beneficial in ULF MRI systems, where the sensitivity to external interference is higher due to the lower magnetic field strengths.
-Implementing such techniques allows ULF MRI scanners to achieve high-quality imaging without the need for bulky and expensive RF shielding.